Connect with a Lima One expert today!

 Permit and construction activity in Raleigh has increased dramatically in the past year, making it one of the top new national destinations for development activity.

-The Raleigh metro area is projected to add 269,000 residents by 2030.
-The population is predicted to be 1.5 million in 2021 and 1.77 million in 2030.
+The Raleigh metro area is projected to add 269,000 residents and increasing the population to an estimated 1.77 million by 2030.
 An estimated 7,600 – 8,600 additional housing units will be needed in the market.
 Raleigh is at the top of the nation’s new construction opportunities when it comes to real estate.
 Along with companies purchasing single-family homes to rent out in the area, single-family new construction homes are in high demand.
 Single-family rentals and build to rent homes are also great investments for investors interested in the Raleigh real estate market.

 Investing in Raleigh’s Real Estate Market